 I spat out the water at the man, before he could grab me.
 Then I deliberately dropped the glass to wake everyone.
 I rushed toward the stairs, but the man caught my injured ankle and I fell down.
-I was screaming and kicking, trying to break free from him.
-However, he was surprisingly strong as for his thin physique.
+I was screaming and kicking, trying to break free, but he was surprisingly strong as for his thin physique.
 When he began to choke me, members and Mr. Lee burst into the kitchen.

 Mr. Lee freed me and I stepped back, coughing.
 Members dragged me to the wall, as Mr. Lee was fighting with the possible murderer.

 I nodded, breathing heavily.
 Suddenly Mr. Lee hit the sink and fell down, and the hooded man turned to us.
 Inseong grabbed a broom and Youjin found a knife, but I knocked it from his hand, fearing that he accidentally would become a murderer too.